cpjobling/eg-151-microcontrollers/eg-151-assessment-2024-2025.md

 #### Laboratory activities

+##### Laboratory training requirements

+It is an accreditation requirement that you have demonstrated competence in **C12 Workshop and practical skills** (Note 1).
+To pass the module you **must** pass the laboratory training requirements.

+ In order to pass the laboratory training requirements, you are required to keep a full record of lab attendance and record the completion date of each lab exercise in your lab diary.
+This record will be regularly evaluated and signed off by the laboratory support staff during the lab sessions.

-There will be two two-hour lab sessions per week on Thursdays and Friday 10:00-12:00.
-Lab sessions are compulsory, and should you need a Supplementary (resit) assessment in August you must have achieved 80% attendance.
+ There will be two COMPULSORY two-hour lab sessions per week on Thursdays and Friday 10:00-12:00.
+The department requires that each student has achieved at least 80% attendance (18 of 22 available sessions) in the lab.
+Catch-up sessions are provided for labs missed for valid reasons.

 ##### Laboratory introduction

 Laboratory sessions during the first three weeks of term will be used for a laboratory introduction exercise.

-The laboratory introduction is COMPULSORY and must be passed before you can continue to work in the laboratory.
+The laboratory introduction **must** be passed before you can continue to work in the laboratory.

 Components of the laboratory introduction are as follows:

 * Health and safety and safe working in the electronics laboratory